calacademy/a-layered-life-offline/README.md

 + Unzip and copy 'animations' directory into local root 'public' directory.
 + Unzip and copy 'data' directory into local root 'public' directory.

-, and
-unzip and copy  'images,' and 'movies' directories into local root 'static' directory.

 ## Development and Production Builds

 Webpack build init scripts in package.json.
 Webpack config for 'start' script